hfoffani/pddl-lib/README.md

 * Checkout the repository.
 * Edit the Makefile to configure PATHs.
 * Run `make` (it includes tests.)
+  If you are using Python 2 you will need to call `make pyversion=2`.

 To build the .NET library you must download the Antlr4.Runtime.dll from www.antlr4.org and place it under the pddlnet directory.